-The low-carbon transition is already underway, with several governments and institutions around the world intensifying their climate change policies, and corporates responding in turn.
-One example is the recent UK declaration to bring all greenhouse gas emissions to net zero by 2050, with a target of cutting emissions by 78% by 2035 compared to 1990 levels.
+The low-carbon transition is already underway, with a number of governments and institutions around the world intensifying their climate change policies, and corporates responding in turn.
+One example is the recent UK declaration to bring all greenhouse gas emissions to Net Zero by 2050.
+This change in legislation amends the 2008 Climate Change Act target of an 80% reduction in GHC emissions compared to 1990 levels.
+The Committee on Climate Change have since revealed that current policy is insufficient to meet this target, meaning new and tougher measures are likely to be introduced, affecting businesses across the UK economy.

 Acknowledgement of the risks posed by climate change among business and government leaders is reflected in the World Economic Forum (WEF) Global Risks Report, which illustrates the increased focus on environmental and social risks (compared with purely economic and political risks) over time.
-Environmental risks, particularly those associated with climate change, account for four of the top five risks of global business leaders by likelihood, and three of the top five risks by impact.
+Environmental risks, particularly those associated with climate change, account for the top five risks of global business leaders by likelihood, and four of the top five risks by impact (if water crises are included).

 Figure 5: WEF Top global risks.
-Source: World Economic Forum; The Global Risks Report 2021 to more natural disasters, extreme weather and water shortages.
+Source: World Economic Forum Global Risks Perception Survey 2019-20

+The more attention business leaders pay to managing climate risk, the greater the implications for investors.
+The WEF's global risks are also highly interconnected.
+For example, climate change potentially exposes businesses to more natural disasters, extreme weather and water shortages.
 These in turn may lead to involuntary migration or conflict.
 Taking the interconnectivity of risks into account will continue to be important for long-term investors seeking to anticipate the effects of climate change and prepare their portfolios for a changing global context.